lysts/lysts.github.io/content/posts/notes/activehabits.rst

 simultaneously.

 2. Pilates
-I see this as an extension of yoga, where you...
+I see this as an extension of yoga, where you...:

 - take those muscles and really target them
 - core building. yes, it can burn (good burns)
 - evokes a good sweat